 I've had early-stage hypothermia twice — once when I was in Smoky Mountain National Park when it was about 45 degrees.
-So, not that cold in terms of relative temperature, but it was both rainy and windy, and I began to feel colder and colder as I hiked along, I got colder and colder.
+It wasn't that cold in terms of relative temperature, but it was both rainy and windy, and I began to feel colder and colder as I hiked along, I got colder and colder.
 Because of an earlier experience, I recognized the impending signs of hypothermia (intense body shivers followed by nausea and brain fog), stripped off my clothes, changed into dry ones, put plastic bags on my feet (my trusty boots had gotten soaked when I slipped in a stream), and did jumping jacks — even though I wanted to curl up on the ground for a nap.
 I recovered quickly and backpacked out of the park a few hours later.

 Experiencing hypothermia when the air temperature is significantly above freezing is not uncommon.
 There are roughly 1,300 hypothermic deaths from cold each year, and more than half of them don't occur during winter or in freezing temperatures.

-One of the reasons there are more deaths from hypothermia in above-freezing temperatures is that temperature alone is actually a poor indicator of how cold a human body will feel out in the elements, and so people will find themselves cold and underdressed.
-That's why estimates of how cold it really feels outside are important, wind chill being the most common way to gauge that.
+One of the reasons there are more deaths from hypothermia in above-freezing temperatures is that temperature alone is actually a poor indicator of how cold your body will feel out in the elements, and as a result, people find themselves cold and underdressed.
+That's why estimates of how cold it really feels outside are important, and wind chill is the most common way to gauge that.

 How to calculate wind chill

-If you want to figure out wind chill, this chart is a handy reference.
-(Photo: NOAA)
+If you want to figure out wind chill, this is a handy reference.
+(Chart: NWS Wind Chill Temperature index)

-Wind chill can be factored a couple different ways, but all of them take into consideration wind speed and air temperature as the NOAA chart above does.
+Wind chill can be factored a couple of ways, but all of them take into consideration wind speed and air temperature as the National Weather Service/NOAA chart above does.

 It doesn't seem to make sense; the thermometer will read 45 degrees whether it's windy, or rainy or sunny — so why do we feel so much colder when the air is moving?